forgecommunitywiki/javadocs/README.md

 # Forge Community Wiki: JavaDocs
+![Build Documentation](https://github.com/forgecommunitywiki/javadocs/workflows/Build%20Documentation/badge.svg)

 > The javadocs companion to the wiki.

-![Build Documentation](https://github.com/forgecommunitywiki/javadocs/workflows/Build%20Documentation/badge.svg)
+The generated docs are available here: [website](https://forgecommunitywiki.github.io/javadocs/)

 This is a community driven documentation for the Minecraft Forge Modding API.
 The documentation is generated from text submitted by the community.